Bullet Chart in Excel

 A bullet Chart is one of the best usable chart types in Excel, and it helps create a KPI dashboard on a single screen.
 A bullet chart is an answer to this.
 Besides the gauge, this is one of the best data visualization tools.

 Currently, the gauge chart is the market leader dashboard tool.
-Is this simple little tool able to compete with it?
+Can this simple little tool compete with it?

 As discussed in our previous articles, the one-page dashboard rule makes designers’ lives a little harder because they must portray all the important indicators on one page.
 Fortunately, the chart type introduced today is a great choice if we need to create a spectacular representation, and it takes up little space on your dashboard.